 One particular incident, of many, involved a large woman whom, while walking down the Calçada do Amparo late one evening, suddenly vanished.

-Legend has it that she was taken to one of the local restaurants, where she was cut her up into bits and used her body as the filling for char-sui-bao (Cantonese dumplings).
+Legend has it that she was taken to one of the local restaurants, where she was cut her up into bits.
+The cannibal used her body as the filling for char-sui-bao (Cantonese dumplings).
 For many days thereafter, the restaurant was the only one for miles with a supply of fatty meat.

-Rumor has it that if you walk down the street at night and listen carefully, you can hear the faint screams of the victims, who were kidnapped and left for dead, before the house in which they were held, for the sake of fresh meat, engulfed in flames
+Rumor has it that if you walk down the street at night and listen carefully, you can hear the faint screams of the victims.
+These unfortunates were kidnapped and left for dead, before the house in which they were held, for the sake of fresh meat, engulfed in flames

 If you fear becoming part of the menu, stick to the day visits and head to the casino floor as evening falls!